Giving an Insulin Injection Into the Belly Using an Insulin Pen

 Let go of the pinched-up area, and push the plunger of the pen

 all the way in.
-Count to five before taking the needle out.
+Count to 10 (or to the number that the manufacturer recommends) before taking the needle out.

 Put only the outer cap back over the needle.
 The thin, inner